dvlab-research/Imbalanced-Learning/README.md

 Imbalanced learning for imbalanced recognition and segmentation, including MiSLAS, PaCo, ResLT, RR, and ResCom developed by CUHK, [Deep Vision Lab](https://www.dvlab.ai).

 **News**
+- 2023/05 The paper of [GPaCo](https://arxiv.org/abs/2203.11506) (Generalized Parametric Contrastive Learning) is accepted by TPAMI 2023.

+- 2023/02 The paper of [CeCo](https://arxiv.org/abs/2203.11506) (Understanding Imbalanced Semantic Segmentation Through Neural Collaps) is accepted by CVPR 2023.

 - 2022/07 The code of [ResCom](https://arxiv.org/abs/2203.11506) has been released!